-The senior study coach can bring you into contact with the writing coach if you have serious problems with report writing.
-The same applies for extra support with maths and science in the foundation year.
+The senior study coach can bring you into contact with the writing coach if you have serious problems with writing reports.
+The same applies to extra support with maths and science in the foundation year.
+The supervisor of the internship or graduation project